 ABOUT THE DATA

-Ariyalur, Chennai, Coimbatore, Cuddalore, Dharmapuri, Dindigul, Erode, Kancheepuram, Kanniyakumari, Karur, Krishnagiri, Madurai, Nagapattinam, Namakkal, Perambalur, Pudukkottai, Ramanathapuram, Salem, Sivaganga, Thanjavur, The Nilgiris, Theni, Tiruvallur, Tiruvarur, Thoothukudi, Tiruchirappalli, Tirunelveli, Tiruppur, Tiruvannamalai, Vellore, Viluppuram, Virudhunagar
+Ariyalur, Chengalpattu, Chennai, Coimbatore, Cuddalore, Dharmapuri, Dindigul, Erode, Kallakurichi, Kancheepuram, Kanniyakumari, Karur, Krishnagiri, Madurai, Mayiladuthurai, Nagapattinam, Namakkal, Perambalur, Pudukkottai, Ramanathapuram, Ranipet, Salem, Sivagangai, Tenkasi, Thanjavur, The Nilgiris, Theni, Tiruvallur, Tiruvarur, Thoothukudi, Tiruchirappalli, Tirunelveli, Tiruppur, Tirupattur, Tiruvannamalai, Vellore, Viluppuram, Virudhunagar

 Disclaimer: We have done our best to create the map outlines as accurately as we can.
 However, doing it in Excel has its limitations.
 The map is just for illustrations and is not expected to be 100% accurate with respect to the exact size and outlines of district and state.